 The City of Greenfield Water Utility draws water from aquifers in Greenfield.
 The water is pumped from the City wells to the Filtration Plants and then put through the filtration and disinfection process.
 It is then sent into the water distribution system.
-The total capacity of all plants is nine million gallons per day, with the capability to expand to thirteen millions gallons per day.
+The total capacity of all plants is seven million gallons per day, with the capability to expand to eleven million gallons per day.
 The City currently averages approximately three million gallons per day.
 A Wellhead Protection Program is in place.
+Wellhead Protection Plan available for viewing upon request.